 A suspense account is created after preparing a trial balance and rectification is done before closing ledger accounts.

-If all errors are rectified, the suspense account will be automatically closed and become zero.
+If all errors are rectified, the suspense account will automatically close and become zero.

 If there’s still a difference after all errors are rectified, the remaining balance should be transferred to the balance sheet.
 The mistake may be rectified after the preparation of the final accounts.
-In such a case Suspense Account is carried forward to the next accounting year.
-The suspense account balance can be a debit or credit balance, depending on the situation.
+In such a case, a Suspense Account is carried forward to the next accounting year.
+The suspense account balance can be a debit or credit, depending on the situation.
 If the suspense account has a debit balance, it will be recorded on the assets side of the balance sheet.
 If it has a credit balance, it will be recorded on the liabilities side.